-One effective way of getting a part-time job is through word of mouth, so make sure that you let your friends and family know that you are looking for part-time work as they may have some helpful ideas or may even know of a vacancy.
+One effective way of getting a part-time job is through word of mouth, so make sure that you let your friends and family know that you are looking for part-time work (you could also post on social media) as they may have some helpful ideas or may even know of a vacancy.

 Be aware of scam jobs

 Young people are amongst the most defrauded jobseekers in Britain, so it pays to take precautions when looking for a job.
 The SAFERJobs website offers advice and information to help protect job seekers from falling prey to scam jobs.

 There are a limited number of jobs available on campus, including admin and clerical posts, jobs within the Student Union and student mentors.

 Career and Employability Services manage the University’s vacancies for casual and part-time staff.
 All opportunities are advertised through our Jobs Online database.
 Please register here to search and apply for part-time work.
 If you get a job on campus, you will also have the option to join the University Work Register for one year.
 The University Work Register provides temporary staff for all areas of the University if they are needed.

 - Student Ambassador roles are also a good opportunity to represent the University and gain work experience.
 There is an ongoing recruitment process throughout the year rather than an advert on Jobs Online - see the details and complete the application form.

 If you are offered a job on campus, you will need to make an appointment with Nicola Crowther to arrange a contract before you start work.